 Here is the story of that survey—why we did it on paper, the problems we solved, the steps we took to conduct it, and why the survey succeeded beyond what we had hoped.
 Now, a seemingly super simple customer satisfaction survey is one of the most interesting and memorable research efforts of my career.
 We hope it provides some valuable insights for you about how to design and execute surveys when facing situations you may have never encountered before.

-Our client was a community bank, located in an urban neighborhood that continually transforms as new waves of immigrants settle into the city, assimilate, and make way for new populations from other countries.
+Our client was Devon Bank, a Chicago community bank located in an urban neighborhood that continually transforms as new waves of immigrants settle into the city, assimilate, and make way for new populations from other countries.
 Their retail customers speak over 30 native languages besides English.
 They come from countries in Eastern Europe, the Middle East, Asia, and Latin American—a true melting pot of cultures, languages, and religions from around the world.

 The bank did not have good e-mail addresses or phone numbers for most, and even if they did, we worried about a research firm reaching out to them in today’s political climate.
 What the bank did have, of course, were postal addresses being used every month for sending account statements.

-On top of that, the bank is small.
-With only 4,000 retail customers, there was no opportunity to think about sampling or potential stratification.
+On top of that, Devon Bank is small.
+With only 4,000 customers in the specific market we wanted to survey, there was no opportunity to think about sampling or potential stratification.
 Research industry response rates are exceedingly low these days, in the neighborhood of one to three percent.
 Our goal for a minimum sample size is generally 300.
 That would mean reaching out to every customer and achieving a 7.5% response rate.
 Yikes.

 To make that happen (if it could happen) we thought through every last detail of making the survey easy, attractive, and trustworthy.
 We ended up designing a research approach quite specific to this unique population and challenge.